Nain Jaune: Cards

-Dealing and play
+Deal and play

-Dealing and play are anti-clockwise.
+Deal and play are anti-clockwise.
 If three play, dealer deals 15 cards, individually, to each.
 If five play, 9 cards are dealt to each player.
-The remaining 7 cards are placed face down to one side as a talon and are not used during the deal.
+The remaining 7 cards are placed face down to one side as the talon and are not used during the deal.
 Any card in the talon can act, in effect, as a 'stop' or 'incidental hoc (hoc accidentel), preventing sequences from being completed.

 Eldest hand plays a card to the table to start the first run, calling out its name, e.g. "One" and may follow it by laying off the next higher card of the same suit if they have it e.g. "...Two".
 A player may keep on adding cards until unable to continue the sequence e.g. "...Three, Four and without (sans) Five".
 A player does not have to start with the lowest card.
 In turn, the other players continue to lay off as many cards as they can to the same suit sequence or say "pass" if unable.
 When a King is played to complete the run, the player calls "Hoc!" and may begin a new sequence with a card of any rank and suit.
 Equally if no player can continue a sequence because the wanted card is in the talon, the player of the last (highest) card in the existing sequence calls "Hoc!" and may start another sequence.
 The player of a permanent hoc does the same.
 If a player has the Chief Hoc, it is wild and may therefore be played at any time; equally it does not have to be played even if it is the next in sequence.